Is CBD Effective for Treating Animals?

-People often ask Healing Essence about using medical cannabis with their pets.
+People often ask Healing Essence about using medical cannabis and CBD for pets.
 As it turns out, the use of cannabis for animals is nothing new.
 Cannabis has been used in veterinary medicine for nearly as long as hummus have used it to treat common health issues.
 Thousands of years ago ancient Greeks used cannabis to treat horses for colic, inflammation and even battle wounds.
-In the past few years, veterinarians have re-discovered the benefits of cannabis to treat many of the medical conditions in pets as we have seen in humans, to include pain, inflammation, arthritis, cancer, seizures, anxiety and digestive disorders.
+In the past few years, veterinarians have re-discovered the benefits of cannabis and CBD to treat many of the medical conditions in pets as we have seen in humans.
+This includes CBD for pain, inflammation, arthritis, cancer, seizures, anxiety and digestive disorders.

 In addition to their smaller size, dogs have a higher number of endocannabinoid receptors in their cerebellum than humans.
 These parts of the brain control coordination, heart rate, respiratory rate and more.
 Because of the extreme sensitivity of small animals to THC, high CBD products with little or no THC are frequently favored, to add a margin of safety.
-Adverse reactions, can present as extreme sedation; while not usually fatal can require medical support.
+Adverse reactions, such as extreme sedation, while not usually fatal, can require medical support.

-We often hear pet owners say that it puts a spring back in the step of their arthritic pets, calms them down if they are anxious, and helps lessen the incidence of seizures, sometimes eradicating them completely!
-According to the American Kennel Club’s Chief Veterinary Officer, Dr. Jerry Klein, CBD is used because of its anti-inflammatory properties, cardiac benefits, anti-nausea effects, appetite stimulation, anti-anxiety impact, and for possible anti cancer benefits, although there’s no conclusive data on this use.
+We often hear pet owners say that CBD can put a spring back in the step of their arthritic pets, it can calm them down if they are anxious, and CBD cab help lessen the incidence of seizures, sometimes eradicating them completely!
+According to the American Kennel Club’s Chief Veterinary Officer, Dr. Jerry Klein, CBD for pets can be used because of its anti-inflammatory properties, cardiac benefits, anti-nausea effects, appetite stimulation, anti-anxiety impact, and for possible anti-cancer benefits, although there’s no conclusive data on this use.